Kometa-Team/Kometa/docs/home/guides/defaults.md

-# Plex Meta Manager Default Collections & Overlays
+# Default Collections & Overlays

 There is a default set of Metadata and Overlay Files located in the [PMM Folder](https://github.com/meisnate12/Plex-Meta-Manager-Configs/tree/master/PMM) in the [Plex Meta Manager Configs](https://github.com/meisnate12/Plex-Meta-Manager-Configs) Repository.